flutter/website/src/docs/get-started/codelab-web.md

 see the [Effective Dart Style Guide][].
 {{site.alert.end}}

-First, in your new `lib/main.dart` file, add the following class definition for the `WelcomeScreen` widget after the `SignUpScreen` class:
+First, in your `lib/main.dart` file, add the following class definition for the `WelcomeScreen` widget after the `SignUpScreen` class:

 ```dart
 class WelcomeScreen extends StatelessWidget {